thatVaddiguy/Udacity-Neighborhood-map/README.md

 ## How to use it

-Download the whole folder and open the index.html to see the whole project.
+Download the whole folder and open the index.html to see the whole project or find the live version at https://thatvaddiguy.github.io/Udacity-Neighborhood-map/

 ## What it includes